Our Approach to Care for Type 1 Diabetes

 Type 1 diabetes is a chronic, autoimmune condition in which the pancreas produces little to no insulin — the hormone that helps your cells use sugar (glucose) as energy.
 Without insulin, sugar stays in the blood and can cause serious damage to organs.
-About 5 to 10 percent of Americans who are diagnosed with diabetes have Type 1.
+About 5-10% of Americans who are diagnosed with diabetes have Type 1.
 Typically, Type 1 diabetes is diagnosed in childhood or early adulthood, but it can appear at any age.

 Our approach to patient care begins with the understanding that diabetes has a different impact on every patient.
 We integrate our ongoing research into our clinic, giving our patients access to the most advanced diagnostic and treatment services.
 Our expertise in genetics and diabetes allows us to examine each patient’s family history and identify candidates for genetic testing, as needed, to ensure patients receive the most appropriate and effective treatment plans for their diabetes.